joelcardinal/git-recipes/README.md

 # Git Workflow Recipes

-This document assumes the following branching strategy:
+This document assumes the following basic branching strategy:
 - dev : branch for sprint work
 - XXX : branch representing a release candidate, the XXX would be a numerical identifier of the build
 - master : branch that will be kept at same state as Production.
 The XXX branch will be merged into master after a Production release.

-- ISSUEBRANCH : issue branches are branched from dev or XXX depending on if the work is for a sprint or fix QA/UAT bug.
+It's best to first read this from top to bottom, as many of the commands are used for multiple recipes they are typically only explained once when first mentioned.

+The goal of this document is meant to provide very basic "how to get stuff done", utilizing the most basic git commands in the terminal.
+It is not meant to fully explain git nor the intricacies of each command, I highly encourage you to take a deep dive into learning git.

+For more information about additional commands and online resources checkout my git cheat sheet: https://github.com/joelcardinal/git-cheat-sheet

 ### Create new bug ticket issue branch